jrdegbe/thamesthrive-api/docs/getting_started/data_flow.md

 All events go to a central database in elasticsearch and can be viewed via the GUI in the `Data` section.

 Events can be saved in the database or only processed.
-For each new event without an assigned user, Tracardi will create a new profile and assign upcoming events to it.
+For each new event without an assigned user, ThamesThrive will create a new profile and assign upcoming events to it.

 ![Browsing events](../images/browsing-events.png)